When Pattern-by-Pattern Works: Theoretical and Empirical Insights for Logistic Models with Missing Values: Methods and Metrics

 \textbf{Complete Case (CC)} consists in excluding rows with missing values.

-\textbf{Constant Imputation (\textit{C}.IMP)} substitutes all missing values with a fixed constant \textit{C} (e.g., 0).
+\textbf{Constant Imputation (\textit{C}.IMP)} substitutes all missing values with a fixed constant \textit{C} (e.g., imputation by $0.5$ is \texttt{05.IMP}).
 A particular case is mean imputation (\texttt{Mean.IMP}) where any missing value is replaced by its feature mean.

 \textbf{$K$ Imputations by MICE (MICE.\textit{K}.IMP)} employs iterative regression models to impute missing values for each feature, conditioned on the others.
-It is implemented using the \texttt{MICE} package in $\mathbf{R}$ \citep{van2011mice}, with its default predictive mean matching method (PMM), and a number of multiple imputed data sets equal to $K$.
-Logistic regressions applied on each imputed data set produce parameter estimators $\hat{\beta}^{(k)}$ and probability estimators $\widehat{\eta}^{(k)}(x)$, for all $k \in \{1, \hdots, K\}$, and all $x \in \mathbb{R}^d$.
-These estimators are then aggregated using \cite{rubin2018multiple}'s rule to provide the final estimators
+It is implemented using the \texttt{MICE} package in $\mathbf{R}$ \citep{van2011mice}, with its default predictive mean matching method (PMM), and a number of multiple imputed datasets equal to $K$.
+Logistic regressions applied on each imputed dataset produce parameter estimators $\hat{\beta}^{(k)}$ and probability estimators $\widehat{\eta}^{(k)}(x)$, for all $k \in \{1, \hdots, K\}$, and all $x \in \mathbb{R}^d$.
+These estimators are then aggregated using \citet{rubin2018multiple}'s rule to provide the final estimators

-A variant, \textbf{\texttt{MICE.\textit{K}.Y.IMP}}, incorporates the response variable ($Y$) as a covariate during the imputation of features ($X$) \citep{d2024behind} in the training phase.
+A variant, \textbf{\texttt{MICE.\textit{K}.Y.IMP}}, incorporates the response variable ($Y$) as a covariate during the imputation of features ($X$) in the training phase \citep{d2024behind}.
 This allows $Y$ to inform the imputation of $X$.
 In the test phase, $Y$ is treated as unobserved, and its estimated probability is derived from the logistic regression on the imputed $X$ only.
 We also consider variants where the inner distributional regressor is a random forest (RF).
 These methods are denoted \texttt{MICE.RF.\textit{K}.IMP} and \texttt{MICE.RF.\textit{K}.Y.IMP}.

 \textbf{Stochastic Approximation EM} \citep[SAEM,][]{jiang2020logistic} jointly models covariates and response variables assuming normality for covariates and a logistic response.
-Unlike imputation-then-regression approaches (like \textbf{\textit{K}.IMP} and \textbf{MICE.\textit{K}.IMP}), SAEM directly estimates the logistic regression parameters in the presence of missing data, performing the EM steps using stochastic approximation.
+Unlike imputation-then-regression approaches (like \textbf{\textit{C}.IMP} and \textbf{MICE.\textit{K}.IMP}), SAEM directly estimates the logistic regression parameters in the presence of missing data, performing the EM steps using stochastic approximation.
 The prediction step of SAEM is then based on a multiple imputation procedure using estimated parameters.

+We used the \textit{misaem} R-package's implementation of the SAEM algorithm for our simulations.
+This package was updated as part of this work, and to ensure broader accessibility of the algorithm, we have also implemented it in Python and Julia\footnote{The Python and Julia packages are available at \url{https://pypi.org/project/misaem/} and \url{https://juliahub.com/ui/Packages/General/LogisticSAEM}, respectively.}.